LazyRacc00n/HPC-project/README.md

 In the folder in which are contained the files, <i>Project</i> for the serial, <i>MPI</i>, <i>OpenMp</i> and <i>CUDA</i> for the other.</br></br>
 <b>Common execution parameters: </b></br>

-- <i> nRows, nCols </i> are respectiveli the number of rows and columns of the Game of Life grid. </br>
+- <i> nRows, nCols </i> are respectively the number of rows and columns of the Game of Life grid. </br>
 - <i> timesteps</i> are the number of time step with which execute the game.
 </br></br>